shubhamtaywade82/swing_long_trader/docs/IMPLEMENTATION_TODO.md

 - [ ] Test edge cases (no trades, all losses, all wins) - needs more test cases

 ### Documentation
-- [ ] Document backtesting methodology
+- [x] Document backtesting methodology (docs/BACKTESTING.md)
-- [ ] Document performance metrics definitions
+- [x] Document performance metrics definitions
-- [ ] Document how to run backtests
+- [x] Document how to run backtests
-- [ ] Document how to interpret results
+- [x] Document how to interpret results
-- [ ] Document limitations and assumptions
+- [x] Document limitations and assumptions

 ---